pkp/omp-user-guide/en/chapter6/website/plugins.md

 Some plugins are required and cannot be disabled.

+A search tool is provided for quickly locating known plugins.

+A plugin upload tool is provided to add external plugins to the system.

-The **Plugin Gallery** displays plugins that are not included with the system but can be added.
+The **Plugin Gallery** displays plugins that are not included with the system but have been approved by PKP.